Expertise in Digital Marketing and Strategy

-I draw on more than six years of experience at the intersection of technology and communications, devising and executing comprehensive digital strategies to launch new revenue streams, strengthen brand awareness, and augment acquisition across platforms.
-In all of my roles, I have worked cross-functionally, harnessing data and innovation to guarantee ROI on content strategies while staying within brand and budget.
-I am personable, quick to ask questions, always willing to learn, and extremely dedicated to achieving results.
+I draw on 10+ years of experience at the intersection of communications, marketing, and technology.
+I have been a one-woman content producer/website manager as well as led website operations and digital strategy execution as part of large, service-oriented communications teams.
+In all of my roles, I have worked cross-functionally, utilizing data and technical expertise to deliver on revenue-generating goals while staying on brand and budget.
+I am personable, quick to ask questions, results-driven, and always willing to learn.

 Digital Communications Manager, National Association of Manufacturers